European Union Benchmarks Regulation Article 28.2 – Rabobank robust written plan

-European Union supervised entities that use benchmarks must produce and maintain robust written plan(s) setting out the actions to be taken in the event that one or more benchmarks materially change or cease to be provided.
-Where feasible and appropriate, such plan(s) shall nominate one or several alternative benchmark(s) that could be referenced to substitute the benchmark(s) no longer provided, indicating why such benchmark(s) would be suitable alternative(s).
+European Union-supervised entities that use benchmarks must produce and maintain robust written plan(s) setting out the actions to be taken in the event that one or more benchmarks materially change or cease to be provided.
+Where feasible and appropriate, such plan(s) shall nominate one or several alternative benchmark(s) that could be referenced to substitute the benchmark(s) no longer provided, indicating why such benchmark(s) would be a suitable alternative(s).

 Following a benchmark cessation or material change to a benchmark (together, a benchmark event), Rabobank will take the following approach.

 As a first step the materiality of the impact will be determined.
 Based on this materiality assessment an escalation decision will be made, after which a further, detailed quantitative impact assessment may be executed.
 This could for example include: